rekby/lets-proxy2/README.md

 * Self check domain before issue cert (prevent DoS cert issue attack by requests with bad domains)
 * Blacklist/whitelist of domains
 * Lock certificates (force to use manual issued certificate without internal checks)
+* Optional access to internal metrics with prometheous format

 It is next generation of https://github.com/rekby/lets-proxy, rewrited from scratch.